Skip to content

 Is it worth fixing the AC on an old car?

 It depends on the vehicle's overall condition and value.
 If the car is otherwise reliable and you plan to keep it for a few more years, fixing the AC is almost always worth it — especially in New Jersey where summer heat makes AC a necessity, not a luxury.
+A $300 recharge or even a $700 compressor job is a fraction of a car payment.
 If the car has other major issues and is near the end of its life, a simple recharge might be enough to get you through one more summer while you plan your next vehicle.

 How often does car AC need to be recharged?